Black Friday FAQs

 It’s not just tech and fashion you can bag yourself a great deal on either.
 Those wanting to book a holiday can get their hands on cheap flights and travel bargains during the Black Friday sales.
 Airlines and package holiday operators like TUI, Jet2, and Thomas Cook often offer limited travel Black Friday deals such as fantastically cheap flights, hugely discounted summer holidays and low cost hotel rooms.

-In 2017 Argos reported over 78.5 million visits to their website on Black Friday alone.
+Back in 2019 Argos reported over 78.5 million visits to their website on Black Friday alone - and we know last year was even bigger.
 Argos’s Black Friday discounts launched at 9pm on the Thursday night.
 This year make sure you’re prepared early if you’ve got your eye on any electricals, tech, or home and kitchenware.
+To make sure you get the latest offers as soon as they are released check out our Argos Black Friday deals page.

 Last year Argos had Black Friday deals on big tech brands such as the Sony PS4 Slim 500GB Console Bundle, LG’s 43 Inch Smart 4K Ultra HD TV, Apple Watch S1 38mm, and the Philips SHB3075 Wireless On-Ear Headphones were the biggest crowd pleasers last year but the big savings don’t stop there.
 Find huge discounts on a range of toys, games, home appliances, fragrances and beauty products.